Tokyo reports 635 new COVID-19 infections, most for a Sunday since Jan. 24

-Tokyo confirmed 635 new COVID-19 cases on Sunday as the capital and Osaka, Hyogo and Kyoto prefectures entered a fresh state of emergency to fight a resurgence of infections.
+Tokyo confirmed 635 new COVID-19 cases on Sunday — the most for a Sunday since late January — as the capital and Osaka, Hyogo and Kyoto prefectures entered a fresh state of emergency to fight a resurgence of infections.

+Osaka Prefecture, meanwhile posted 1,050 cases, topping 1,000 for the sixth day in a row, while Hyogo Prefecture marked 473, a record for a Sunday.

+The health ministry said the percentage of hospitalized COVID-19 patients among those recuperating was 25% or lower in Kyoto, Osaka and Hyogo prefectures as of Wednesday, putting them in Stage 4 under the criteria set by the government's subcommittee on its COVID-19 response, meaning an explosive spread of infections has occurred.

 The tally in the capital was the most for a Sunday since Jan.
 24, when it reported 986 cases.
 It was also higher than the 543 cases reported last Sunday.